LA Fleet Week Operation Comedy

 San Pedro, Calif.
-(May 25, 2022) Comedian Jon Stites performs his comedy routine for Sailors and Marines assigned to the San Antonio-class amphibious transport dock ship USS Portland (LPD 27), the 15th Marine Expeditionary Unit, and the amphibious assault ship USS Essex (LHD 2) during Operation Comedy at the Battleship USS Iowa Museum during Los Angeles Fleet Week (LAFW) in San Pedro, Calif., May 25, 2022.
+(May 25, 2022) B-Roll of Sailors and Marines assigned to the San Antonio-class amphibious transport dock ship USS Portland (LPD 27), the 15th Marine Expeditionary Unit, and the amphibious assault ship USS Essex (LHD 2) attending Operation Comedy at the Battleship USS Iowa Museum during Los Angeles Fleet Week (LAFW) in San Pedro, Calif., May 25, 2022.
 LAFW is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America's sea services.
 During fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of Los Angeles and its surrounding areas.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class David Negron/Released)
+(U.S. Navy video by Mass Communication Specialist 3rd Class David Negron/Released)

 |Date Taken: